dutchcoders/hodor/README.md

-# honos: nginx proxy filtering
+# hodor: nginx proxy filtering

-Honos is a library allowing you to filter on host, uri or content-type.
+Hodor is a library allowing you to filter on host, uri or content-type.

 ## Todo